lmns-solutions/arduino-interactive-lessons/arduino/led-blink3.md

 ## Circuit

-The circuit is the same as our basic [LED blink lesson](led-blink.md) but we duplicate it three times—once for each LED.
+The circuit is the same as our basic {% include tlink.html id='arduino-led-blink' text='LED blink lesson' %} but we duplicate it three times—once for each LED.
 We could use any of the Arduino's GPIO pins, but we chose Pins 2, 5, and 9 simply to space out the circuit and make it easier to read.

 By now, this circuit and wiring should feel familiar.
 Indeed, you may not even need a wiring diagram like this to help!